speedrunners-ist/hangman-rc/README.md

 - `lib/`: includes the common source code for both client and server, ranging from the GameState class, to socket-handling functions and general-purpose methods.

+## Teacher's note

+Regarding changes that the lab's teacher may want to do in order to further test the project, altering the timeout's associated waiting time can be done via the `SOCKET_TIMEOUT` constant in `lib/common.h` (which is, by default, set to 5 seconds) - if set to 0 seconds, the timer is deactivated (according to the manpage).